We Are Sexual Harassment Lawyers Protecting the Civil Rights of California Employees

 If your employer does not respond in an appropriate and satisfactory manner – meaning conduct an immediate, full and fair investigation, stops the harassment and punishes the harasser, you may wish to pursue a legal claim.
 In California, sexual harassment claims require that you to file a complaint with the Department of Fair Employment and Housing (https://www.dfeh.ca.gov) no later than one year after the wrongful conduct.
 Once you file with the Department of Fair Employment and Housing and receive a “right-to-sue notice,” you have one year to file a claim in civil court.

 At the Genie Harrison Law Firm, we are passionate, relentless victim’s rights and employment lawyers who have earned a solid reputation fighting for California employee rights.
 Through single-plaintiff, multi-plaintiff and class action cases, we have obtained in excess of $70 million in settlements and verdicts for our clients.
-But just as significantly, we have improved the working conditions for countless employees.
-We care about California employee rights, and we make a difference.
+But just as significantly, we have improved the working conditions for countless employees and we have helped numerous victims recover.
+We care about victim’ rights, and we make a difference.
 We hope we can help you too.

 Take back your power.
 Contact us now at (213) 805-5301.
 Se habla español.